michael-streb/laravel-sqs-subscriber/readme.md

         ...
 ```
-note that in the new connection you will use `sqs-distributed` as driver value.
+Note that in the new connection you will use `sqs-distributed` as driver value.
 To keep the consistency
 we also name the connection as `sqs-distributed` as the name of it's driver.
 You can also
 specify the default queue inside `queue` key that will be used when you don't specify particular
 queue to listen to.
+And if your message usees different key names for topic and body, you can specify
+it using `topic_name` and `body_name` keys.

 ## Map Topic to Handler Class in `config/sqs-topic-map.php`